LHZ driver (Longer Heavier Vehicles)

 The admission requirements for the LHV exam are:

-- A valid Dutch driving license CE, with the code 95.
-Or a valid CE EU driving license with the code 95.
+- A valid Dutch driving licence CE, with the code 95.
+Or a valid CE EU driving licence with the code 95.

 - Minimum of five years of experience driving a CE vehicle.